Miles B Huff

 Miles's Overnight Porridge

 Idea: At night, put sprouted rolled barley, salted roasted peanuts, veggies/mushrooms/fruits, RO-filtered or distilled water, a dollup of skýr, and some salt into a bowl; stir; cover with a plate.
 Leave overnight on the counter.
 In the morning, press the plate against the bowl, and allow any excess water to filter out into the sink.
-Mix EVOO, Creole seasoning, lecithin, and cheese into the porridge.
+Mix EVOO, seasoning, lecithin, and butter into the porridge.
 Add salt only to taste.
-Why: Barley was chosen as a balance between wheat and oats: Ba...
+Why: Barley was chosen as a balance between wheat and oats: Barley is...

 Read post